apache/mxnet/scala-package/README.md

 You can refer to [MXNet Scala Package Examples](https://github.com/javelinjs/mxnet-scala-example) for more information about how to integrate MXNet Scala Package into your own project.
-Currently you have to put the Jars into your project's build classpath manully.
-We will provide pre-built binary package on [Maven Repository](http://mvnrepository.com) soon.

 License
 -------